nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 !!! important
     Nautobot no longer enforces any job behavior when dryrun is set.
 It is now the job author's responsibility to define and enforce the execution of a "dry run".

+### Request Property

+The `request` property has been changed to a Celery request instead of a Django web request and no longer includes the information from the web request that initiated the Job.
+The `user` object is now available as `self.user` instead of `self.request.user`.